asalexanderlee/bootcamp-1/README.md

 4. Stage and commit your changes
 5. Push your branch up to the remote

-*Brainstorm*
+*Brainstorm:*
-**Q:** Can you think of ways to organize your git repositories and branches in order to facilitate collaboration over the summer?
+Can you think of ways to organize your git repositories and branches in order to facilitate collaboration over the summer?
 (For instance: do you each have a branch under your name? or do you create a new branch for every new feature?)

 ### Package/Dependency Management